mkroman/tvtid-rb/README.md

 ```

 ## License
-`tvtid` is published under the MIT license.
+`tvtid` is published under the MIT license which can be read in the `LICENSE` file.